Bomret/NeverNull/README.md

 Option<DateTime> option = Option.FromNullable(now);
 ```
-Evaluates a `T?` synchronously and returns a `Some<T>` if the value is not null or `None` otherwise.
+Evaluates a `T?` synchronously and returns a `Some` if the value is not null or `None` otherwise.

 ### FromTryPattern
 ```csharp
 Option<double> option = Option.FromTryPattern<string, double>(Double.TryParse, "2.6");
 ```
-Evaluates the call to a given method that follows the TryParse pattern and arguments synchronously and returns a `Some<T>` if the method succeeded or `None` otherwise.
+Evaluates the call to a given method that follows the TryParse pattern and arguments synchronously and returns a `Some` if the method succeeded or `None` otherwise.

 Currently the method is overloaded with versions that take up to five args.